BucketOSoftware/BOSImageResizeOperation/README.md

 ## Brought to you by

-BOSImageResizeOperation was written by Alex Michaud (@zole), based on techniques cobbled together from all over the Internet and Stack Overflow.
+BOSImageResizeOperation was written by [Alex Michaud](http://github.com/zole), based on techniques cobbled together from all over the Internet and Stack Overflow.
+Contributions are welcome and will help create a utopia where all iOS apps resize images the right way, no matter what edge cases are uncovered.
 Follow or say hi on Twitter: [@bucketosoftware](https://twitter.com/bucketosoftware)

 ## License